johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 # Static code analysis
 ## What is it?
 You might not know it, but in most IDE's we already use static code analysis all the time.
-However wrapped into a nice package known as IDE features.
+However it is wrapped into a nice package known as IDE features.

 ![Static code analysis ide features](images/static-code-analysis-ide.png)

-As you can see in the image above, I can get 4 kinds of static code analysis from this small piece of software alone.
+As you can see in the image above, I can get 4 kinds of static code analysis from this small part of Visual Studio alone.
  - On top we have codelens, informing us how many times and where the function is used
  - The blue squiggly line indicates we have a local variable that does not comply to the local coding conventions
  - The red squiggly line indicates we should expect a build error on that line